pranjal698/pranjal698/README.md

 - 👀 I’m interested in Exploring.
 - 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on Open Source.
-- 📫 How to reach me #1 Instagram : @pranjal698.
+- 📫 How to reach me on :
+        Instagram - @_impranjal_.
+        Discord - @PranPy
+        Spotify - @IAMPRANN
+        and other when we meet.😊

 <!---
 pranjal698/pranjal698 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.